|Use of Medicine:||Treatment of Anxiety|

 Clonazepam may be used during alcohol withdrawal to manage symptoms like anxiety and tremors, but you should use it with caution due to the risk of dependence.

-Some of the common side effects Clonazepam include the following:
+Being a controlled drug, it is important to consider the side effects of using Klonopin Clonazepam.
+Some of the common side effects Klonopin Clonazepam include the following:

 - Drowsiness or feeling tired